A meaty low carb stuffed peppers recipe that makes a tasty keto friendly meal. It can even be made ahead and frozen for an easy meal any time.

 You'd never know these low carb stuffed peppers were made with venison instead of beef.
 Adding tomatoes is one way to hide any gamey taste.

 If you want to use less meat in the stuffing, you can add in some cauliflower rice or Miracle Rice.
-Since I wanted to use up our ground venison, I kept the filling for the low carb stuffed peppers on the meaty side.
+Since I wanted to use up our ground venison, I kept the filling for the low carb stuffed bell peppers on the meaty side.

 You can also change up the cheese topping to suit your preferences.
 I had some slices of Colby Jack and mozzarella cheese so that's what I used.